Supervision and Control

 Compulsory Classes

-The only compulsory insurances which are enforced on a nationwide basis are motor third party liability and nuclear liability.
-In some cities and provinces, the following classes are compulsory – medical malpractice, personal accident for public transport passengers and personal accident and medical insurance for construction workers.
+The only nationwide compulsory insurances in China are motor third-party liability and nuclear liability.
+In various provinces and cities, local governments require additional compulsory coverage, including medical malpractice, personal accident insurance for public transport passengers, and personal accident and medical insurance for construction workers.
+These regional mandates vary and are enforced according to local regulations.

 State Involvement